wsowens/website/content/update2022.md

 Yet, I've found it hard posting here for a number of reasons, including a lot of exciting life events.
 August 2021 - December 2021 were truly crazy months for me, leading the most ambitious academic project I've ever worked on, applying for fellowships, applying to graduate school, and so on.
-January 2022 - September 2022 were only slightly less hectic, as they saw me interview at four graduate schools, fly to and from said grad schools, take a train across the pacific coast, drive from California to Florida, get COVID, backpack for two weeks, fly to Europe for two weeks, and drive from Florida to Massachusetts.
+January 2022 - September 2022 were only slightly less hectic, as they saw me interview at five graduate schools, fly to and from said grad schools, take a train across the pacific coast, drive from California to Florida, get COVID, backpack for two weeks, fly to Europe for two weeks, and drive from Florida to Massachusetts.

 With all of that going on, even when I did write blog posts, the drafts just came out too close to the work I was doing at Octant.
 Octant has a remarkably transparent culture and my managers supported (and encouraged) me doing things like the my ["Day in the Life of a Synthetic Biology Apprentice" video](https://www.youtube.com/watch?v=W9UVyfQaIoo).
 Yet, at any company, there's a _lot_ of oversight that goes into clearing things for release, especially in drug-discovery.
-(One axis label or whiteboard could reveal a lead drug candidate that took years to develop.)
+(One axis label or blurry whiteboard could leak a lead drug candidate that took years to develop.)
 I didn't want to make a habit of asking my managers to review my content every week or run the risk of representing the company in anything but the best way.

 Of course, things have changed now!